 If you’re looking for warmth and protection then insulated ski pants are the way to go.

-- Slightly Warm – Slightly warm insulated pants provide a little warmth but aren’t ideal on the colder, more windy days.
+- Slightly Warm: Slightly warm insulated pants provide a little warmth but aren’t ideal on for cold, windy days.
 In those instances, definitely wear some layers.
 They’ll also provide the greatest amount of maneuverability.